 At UC San Diego Health, our team of experts who specialize in palliative care is one of the busiest and most well staffed in the country.
 They offer comprehensive and compassionate care to those who are hospitalized with a serious illness.
 They also offer outpatient appointments to those with cancer.

-Our team includes physicians, psychiatrists, nurse practitioners, pharmacists and social workers.
+Our team includes physicians, psychiatrists, nurse practitioners, pharmacists, chaplains and social workers.
 We can help:

 - Manage pain and other symptoms

 - Educate patients about non-drug options for pain management

 - Clarify treatment plans and help patients understand their options

 - Specialist palliative teams are quality-of-life experts for those with serious illness at any stage of disease.
 Although palliative and hospice teams share the same principles of comfort and support, palliative care often begins at diagnosis and continues during treatment and beyond.
 Palliative care is not synonymous with end-of-life care.

 - Palliative teams provide an added layer of support in addition to your prescribed treatment.
 They can help you achieve your best quality of life throughout treatment.
 You will continue to receive care from your other physicians.